byavv/funny-market/README.md

 ## Continuous Delivery

 Continuous Delivery is very important for building robust applications especially in relation to microservices.
-But there is no ready-to-use receipt of how to organize continious delivery when your application is loosely coupled.
-At least because of differencies of your dev team structure and way to work.
-This project is split to isolated git repositories for each microservice, repositories for api gateway, web client and this one wich contains all composition files for the [Compose](https://docs.docker.com/compose/) and [Docker Swarm](https://docs.docker.com/swarm/).
+This project is split to isolated git repositories for each microservice, repositories for api gateway, web client and this one wich contains all composition files for [docker-compose](https://docs.docker.com/compose/) and [docker-cloud](https://docs.docker.com/swarm/).

 Each microservice uses this simple and fully automated Continuous Delivery workflow: